star-png

 Preparation

-1. Use a knife to separate the green husks from the nuts.
+• First of all, use a knife to separate the husks from the nuts themselves, if you've picked them whole.

-2. Tip: Regularly test the brou during cooking.
+• Tip: Regularly test the brou during cooking.
 The more water evaporates, the darker the color of the brou.
-It's up to you to choose the desired shade by adjusting the firing time.
+It's up to you to choose the desired shade by adjusting the cooking time.
+You can add more water if necessary.

-1. Once cooked, let the mixture cool to room temperature.
+• Once cooked, allow the mixture to cool to room temperature.

-1. Strain the mixture a second time through an old, clean cloth (or cheesecloth) to obtain perfectly clear juice, free of impurities.
+• Pour the mixture into a new container, filtering a second time through a clean cloth to obtain perfectly clear juice, free of impurities.

 Share